The Climate Emergency Declaration

 What has been happening in Suffolk?

 All projects under this umbrella work with local communities and businesses to help them realise the economic benefits of reducing their energy consumption, adapt to climate change and enhance their natural environment.
+The Suffolk Climate Change Partnership co-ordinates activity across the county, which is published in the Suffolk Climate Action Plan.

 Projects for Suffolk residents